Coronavirus deaths climb by record 120 in single day, pass 4,000

-Deaths in Florida skyrocketed by 120 in one day, shattering the previous record of 83 as cases increased by 8,935, the Florida Department of Health announced Thursday.
+Deaths in Florida skyrocketed by 120 in one day, shattering the previous record of 83, as cases increased by 8,935 and the daily positive rate climbed to a record 20.72 percent, the Florida Department of Health announced Thursday.

 Palm Beach County's death toll rose by 9 to 578, compared with a record increase of 20 on Tuesday and 6 on Wednesday.
 The previous record was 17 new deaths in one day.